Home ยป Holidays ยป Special Events ยป School Holiday Ideas

 Spring Vibes Ipswich

-Spring into September school holidays with Spring Vibes at the Nicholas Street Precinct from 20 September til 27 September.
+Spring into September school holidays with Spring Vibes at the Nicholas Street Precinct from 20 September until 27 September.
 There will be a range of exciting activities planned to get your minds and bodies bouncing into the groove of spring!
 Spring Vibes will be action packed, with a DJ playing your favourite tunes to get you up on the dance floor with friends to show off your best dance moves, as well as Spring craft play, yard games, mini markets and food trucks.

 Activities include: Seedling Pot Making, Cupcake Liner Flower Craft, Windmill Making and Bubble Workshops.
+Find out all the details here

 Friday 22 September | Clay: Collected Ceramics, Museum of Brisbane